asliwxmb/cs118/WK07/readme.md

 5. UI elements, events and event handlers
 6. Our Mid-Term exam will take place Friday Oct.
 28th from 10 to 10:50 am.

+## New Resources for Event-Driven Programming  Page 47 of 52

+1. We will now start programming in an event driven environment.
+This means, our programs will respond to user events.

+For example, when you use your phone, you may be clicking on a button on your screen and something happens as a response.
+The button on your screen

+is a user interface element.
+Clicking this element is what we call an event.
+Events may be triggered by the user.
+What happens as a response to the

+clicking, is what we called "handling the event".
+In other words, a function is called to do something.

+Old Unit 3: Lesson 9 is to be read only: